ProjectBabbage/mlim/README.md

 # Installation

 You need to install python3.8+ and node 16+.
-Then, wether you are using poetry or not, `make install` to install compiler and frontend dependencies.
+Then, wether you are using poetry or not, `make` to install compiler and frontend dependencies.

 # Run

-`make`
+At the root of the project:
+`./mlim.sh --help` gives you the list of options of the `mlim.sh` script.
+For example, run all the tests with:
+`./mlim.sh --tests`